 The most common use for a low-level subwoofer input is when you are using an AV receiver for multi-channel surround sound audio.

-An AV receiver isn’t the only reason to use the low-level subwoofer connection.
+An AV receiver isn’t the only reason to use a low-level subwoofer connection.

-If you are using a stereo amplifier with left and right pre-out connections – or a dedicated sub out – then you can also use the low-level inputs on the subwoofer.
+If you have a stereo amplifier with left and right pre-out connections – or a dedicated sub-out – then you can also use the low-level inputs on the subwoofer.

-So, you would usually use the low-level connection on your subwoofer if:
+So, you would usually use the low-level input on your subwoofer if:

 Bottom line?
-If you are using an AV receiver and want to use the bass management in your receiver to get a better low-end than your surround sound speakers can provide – then use the low-level subwoofer connection.
+If you use an AV receiver and want to use the bass management in your receiver to get a better low-end than your surround sound speakers can provide – use the low-level subwoofer connection.